How to Write a Thank You Note (a Real One)

 Handwritten notes are like sending a hug through the mail.
 They have personality and character, attributes a computer screen will never have.
 Let me show you why, when, and how to write a thank-you note.

 Need some quick advice?
-Here are the nine steps to write a thank-you note.
+Here are the nine steps to write a handwritten card or thank-you note.
 Read on for a thorough guide!

 How to Write a Thank You Note